momandine/momandine.github.io/_posts/2018-03-19-Versioning-and-Release-Process.md

 ---
 {% include JB/setup %}

-I just wrapped up a couple of years working on things in the general space “release engineering” “continuous integration” and “delivery/auto-update”, with a bit of “build xcripting”.
+I just wrapped up a couple of years working on things in the general space “release engineering” “continuous integration” and “delivery/auto-update”, with a bit of “build scripting”.

 I now irrevocably think about software with two things in mind: